TypeScript: History

 TypeScript was released to the public in October 2012, with version 0.8, after two years of internal development at Microsoft.
 Soon after the initial public release, Miguel de Icaza praised the language, but criticized the lack of mature integrated development environment (IDE) support apart from Microsoft Visual Studio, which was unavailable then on Linux and macOS.
 As of April 2021 there is support in other IDEs and text editors, including Emacs, Vim, WebStorm, Atom and Microsoft's own Visual Studio Code.
 TypeScript 0.9, released in 2013, added support for generics.

 TypeScript 1.0 was released at Microsoft's Build developer conference in 2014.
 Visual Studio 2013 Update 2 provided built-in support for TypeScript.
 Further improvement were made in July 2014, when the development team announced a new TypeScript compiler, asserted to have a five-fold performance increase.
 Simultaneously, the source code, which was initially hosted on CodePlex, was moved to GitHub.

-On 22 September 2016, TypeScript 2.0 was released, introducing several features, including the ability for programmers to optionally enforce null safety, to mitigate what's sometimes referred to as the billion-dollar mistake.
+On 22 September 2016, TypeScript 2.0 was released, introducing several features, including the ability for programmers to optionally enforce null safety.

 TypeScript 3.0 was released on 30 July 2018, bringing many language additions like tuples in rest parameters and spread expressions, rest parameters with tuple types, generic rest parameters and so on.

 TypeScript 4.0 was released on 20 August 2020.
 While 4.0 did not introduce any breaking changes, it added language features such as Custom JSX Factories and Variadic Tuple Types.

 TypeScript 5.0 was released on 16 March 2023 and included support for decorators.

 On March 11, 2025, Anders Hejlsberg announced on the TypeScript blog that the team is working on a Go port of the TypeScript compiler to be released as TypeScript version 7.0 later this year.
 It is expected to feature a 10x speedup.

+On December 2nd, 2025, Daniel Rosenwasser announced on the blog that TypeScript 6.0 will be the last release written in TypeScript itself, and TypeScript 7.0 will be the first Go-based release.